tomas19/kalpana_v2/examples/README.md

 *Kalpana* has two main capabilities:

 1. Visualization: convert *ADCIRC* output as geospatial vector data for visualization using QGIS or any similar GIS software.
-2. Downscaling: transform the *ADICRC* *maxele.63.nc* file to a higher-resolution raster by considering small-scale topographic features (Rucker et. al 2021).
+2. Downscaling: transform the *ADCIRC* *maxele.63.nc* file to a higher-resolution raster by considering small-scale topographic features (Rucker et. al 2021).

 ## Visualization